disclamer

 What Is a Safe Operating Temperature?

-Most marine diesel engines operate at 80°C (176°F).
-Overheating usually begins around 95°C to 100°C.
+Most marine diesel engines operate in the 80 – 95°C bracket.
+Overheating usually begins around 95°C to 100°C. (depending on engine, these figures can be higher or lower)

-• Normal: 80°C – 92°C
+• Normal: 80°C – 95°C

 • Danger: 100°C+